crossplane/upjet/README.md

-# Terrajet - Generate Crossplane Providers from any Terraform Provider
+# Upjet - Generate Crossplane Providers from any Terraform Provider

-Terrajet is a code generator framework that allows developers to build code generation pipelines that can generate Crossplane controllers.
-Developers can start building their code generation pipeline targeting specific Terraform Providers by importing Terrajet and wiring all generators together, customizing the whole pipeline in the process.
+Upjet is a code generator framework that allows developers to build code generation pipelines that can generate Crossplane controllers.
+Developers can start building their code generation pipeline targeting specific Terraform Providers by importing Upjet and wiring all generators together, customizing the whole pipeline in the process.

 See [design document][design-doc] for more details.

-Feel free to test the following Crossplane providers built using Terrajet:
+Feel free to test the following Crossplane providers built using Upjet:

 * [Provider Jet AWS](https://github.com/crossplane-contrib/provider-jet-aws/releases)
 * [Provider Jet Azure](https://github.com/crossplane-contrib/provider-jet-azure/releases)
 * [Provider Jet GCP](https://github.com/crossplane-contrib/provider-jet-gcp/releases)

-**NOTE**: Terrajet is in its very early stages and we're making many changes that can affect the output and the runtime.
+**NOTE**: Upjet is in its very early stages and we're making many changes that can affect the output and the runtime.
 Please check the generated code before running in production.

-## Generating a New Provider Using Terrajet
+## Generating a New Provider Using Upjet

 Please see [this guide](docs/generating-a-provider.md) for detailed steps on how to generate a Crossplane provider based on an existing Terraform provider.